 involved, when appropriate, in agency policy or regulatory oversight decisions.

-0375-0
+0375-05 GUIDANCE

-0.01 IMC 0375 Coordination Panel.
+05.01 IMC 0375 Coordination Panel.

 A Coordination Panel may be established at the discretion of the regional management to effectively and efficiently administer the guidance for oversight activities provided in this IMC.
 Establishment of the Panel may help in providing additional management focus when complex issues arise.
 The DRP Director will identify a need for a Panel in consultation with the DIRS Director.
 Some guidelines to determine if Panel formation is warranted are: